barumau/pandunia/engli/dunia_baxe.md

 _Cats_ is an agglutinative word that consists of two distincts parts, _cat_ and _-s_.
 _Leaves_ is a fused word that consists of two parts, _leaf_ and _-s_.

-Pandunia belongs to the first type.
-It is an analytic language.
+Pandunia is an analytic language.
 Its words consist of few parts and they are clearly separable.
-This is a good thing because it makes the language easy to learn and use in comparison to languages where words in average are long and consist of many parts.
+This is a good thing because it makes the language easy to learn and use in comparison to languages where words are longer or fused of many parts.

 ### Parts of word

-The word is made of a root and optional affixes, which are attached to the root.
+The word is made of a root and optional affixes, which are attached to the root word.
 Prefixing languages put affixes before the root and suffixing languages put affixes after the root.
 Some languages put affixes on both sides or even inside the root.
 Usually languages use several different ways.
-For example English uses both prefixes (ex. un-kind) and suffixes (kind-ly)
+For example English uses both prefixes (ex. un-kind) and suffixes (ex. kind-ly).

 Suffixing languages are the most common type.
 Indo-European languages, Telugu, Chinese and Japanese are mostly suffixing.

 Chinese has no inflection.
 Words are only combined into larger words.
 Some words have a special meaning when they appear as a part of a larger word.
 These so called bound morphemes are much like suffixes.

-English, Spanish and Hindustani use mainly _root and affix system_.
+English, Spanish and Hindi-Urdu use mainly _root and affix system_.
 The meaning is changed by adding dependent parts before and after the root.
 For example "booklets" consists of root _book_ and affixes _-let_ (which adds meaning of smallness) and _-s_ (which adds plural meaning).
-Most affixes can't appear alone, but they need a root.
+Most affixes can't stand alone, they always need to be fixed to a root.

-Arabic uses transfixes (also known as the [root and pattern system](https://www.britannica.com/topic/root-and-pattern-system)).
+Arabic uses transfixes.
-The root consists of (usually three) consonants and the root is changed by inserting a pattern of vowels between them.
+The root consists of (usually three) consonants and it is changed by inserting a pattern of vowels between them.
 Arabic also has many prefixes and suffixes for creating additional words.

-Pandunia uses _root and affix system_.
-The principles of this system are known to most people.
+Pandunia uses the simplest system.
+The words can consist of many parts, all of which can also stand alone as independent words.
 New words can be created easily.

 ### Word orders